As students near completion of the Bachelor of Science in Computer Science and Software Engineering, they must enroll in a 10-credit capstone course.

 Some internships offer a salary to students while others may not.
 Payment for an internship is negotiated between the student and the sponsor.
 While paid internships are more popular, unpaid internships may provide the possibility of a permanent position once a project has been completed.
 International students must contact the UWB International Student Advisor and notify the CSS Internship Coordinator before accepting a paid internship.

-Remember, cooperative education projects do not necessarily have to take place off campus (see Option 3: Faculty Research Internship); UW Bothell faculty may have a need for students to work on research projects.
+Remember, Capstone projects do not necessarily have to take place off campus (see Option 3: Faculty Research Internship); UW Bothell faculty may have a need for students to work on research projects.
 For information about faculty research, please visit our Faculty Research page.